 Creating Your Own Backyard Garden

 This website is not only to help people realize the dangers of pesticides, herbicides and chemicals used in today’s farming practices to our health and to the earth and it’s myriad of creatures, but also to help you become at least partly self sufficient by creating a garden of your own.

-Obviously not everyone has the ability to do that because not everyone has a back yard, but you CAN set up a hydroponic system or garden on a balcony if you live in an apartment, and you can even do it in your home with sufficient lighting or by using a grow light.
+Obviously not everyone has the ability to do that because not everyone has a back yard, but you CAN set up a hydroponic system or garden even on the balcony of an apartment, and you can even do it in your home with sufficient lighting or by using a grow light.

 Here are a few examples of some gardening ideas that might help you get started with your own.

 If you have a backyard full of grass (that you can’t eat) here’s an idea for nice sloped area with bark laid down to prevent weed growth.
 This was my own garden in a suburb of Maryland by the way.

 Or how about corrugated metal?
 I’m not sure I’d go this route because I prefer wood, but these make some nice metal enclosures for your garden space.
 This person also chose to lay down plastic over the grass, which works, but I recommend digging the grass out and laying mulch over it instead.